 Shopping tip: Add some meat to your selection to get sufficient levels of B6.
 Poultry, beef, and pork are all good sources of this vitamin.

 This B vitamin also has an inverse relationship with estrogen.
 If you are noticing symptoms of too much estrogen in your body, load up on B12 to help regulate your hormones.

-Grocery cart tip: As you pass the dairy case, pick up some milk, eggs or yogurt to get enough B-12.
+Shopping tip: As you pass the dairy case, pick up some milk, eggs, or yogurt to get enough B-12.

 Our Readers also liked